Can Brans-Dicke Scalar Field Mimic Early Dark Energy?: The Model

 \section{The Model}

-Let us begin with BD theory described by the action\footnote{We use units in which $8\pi G=M_p^{-2}=1$.} where $\bar{R}$ is the Ricci scalar, $\phi$ is a scalar field, $V(\phi)$ is a potential function and $L_m$ is the matter Lagrangian density.
+Let us begin with BD theory described by the action\footnote{We use units in which $8\pi G=M_p^{-2}=1$.} where $\bar{R}$ is the Ricci scalar, $\phi$ is a scalar field, $V(\phi)$ is a potential function and $L_{m}$ is Lagrangian density of matter sector which generally contains all possible matter or energy components in the Universe including baryonic matter, radiation and DM.
 The above action is the Jordan frame representation of the BD theory with the BD parameter $\omega_{BD}$.
-The potential $V(\phi)$ generalizes the BD theory (GBD theory from now on) which is shown to be relevant for studying some cosmological problems \cite{v}. \\ A conformal transformation brings (\ref{1}) into the Einstein frame representation \cite{far1}.
+The potential $V(\phi)$ generalizes the BD theory which is shown to be relevant for studying some cosmological problems \cite{v}. \\ A conformal transformation brings (\ref{1}) into the Einstein frame representation \cite{far1}.
 One may redefine the scalar field by introducing

 This makes the action (\ref{1}) change to where